 Have Your Words Lost All Influence?

-Words clothe our human relationships and reveal the condition of the human heart (Luke 6:45).
+Words clothe our relationships and reveal the condition of the heart (Luke 6:45).
 To understand whether our words can carry any redemptive influence, two essential questions must be answered.

 Are they habitually lying?

 While lying often unleashes havoc on a relationship (Proverbs 26:28; Isaiah 32:7), it isn’t always a mark of unrestrained waywardness.
 But prodigals display a habitual pattern of deception.
 As the consequences pile up, responsibility slips away, and the narrative of “me as victim” takes over.
-The weaknesses or sins of loved ones become the real reason for their woes.
 This aggrieved status, when mingled with self-pity over the consequences of their choices, exonerates prodigals from any sense they may have of personal responsibility.

 If you love someone who is straying, pay attention to communication patterns.
-Chronic, habitual deceit signals that your present strategy is not working.
+Habitual deceit signals that your present strategy is not working.

 Is the person listening to you?